To Re-open Friday, Nov. 24

 October or November is the best time to get vaccinated, but getting vaccinated in December or even later can still be beneficial since most influenza activity occurs in January or later in most years.
 Though it varies, flu season can last as late as May.

 Everyone 6 months and older is recommended for annual flu vaccination with rare exception.
-For the 2016-2017 season, CDC recommends use of injectable flu vaccines — inactivated influenza vaccine (or IIV) or the recombinant influenza vaccine (RIV).
-The nasal spray flu vaccine (live attenuated influenza vaccine or LAIV) should not be used during 2016-2017.
+As of the 2016-2017 season, CDC recommends use of injectable flu vaccines — inactivated influenza vaccine (or IIV) or the recombinant influenza vaccine (RIV).
+The nasal spray flu vaccine (live attenuated influenza vaccine or LAIV) should not be used at this time.

 The CDC provides a list of all people recommended to get a flu vaccine, who can and can’t get the flu shot and who should take precautions or talk to their doctor or other health care professional before vaccination.
 Learn More